llnl/RAJAPerf/docs/sphinx/dev_guide/structure.rst

 Adding a group
 ----------------------------

-If a kernel is added as part of a new Group of kernels in the Suite, a new value must be added to the ``GroupID`` enum in the ``RAJAPerfSuite.hpp`` header file and an associated group string name must be added to the ``GroupNames`` string array in the ``RAJAPerfSuite.cpp`` source file.
+If a kernel is added as part of a new group of kernels in the Suite, a new value must be added to the ``GroupID`` enum in the ``RAJAPerfSuite.hpp`` header file and an associated group string name must be added to the ``GroupNames`` string array in the ``RAJAPerfSuite.cpp`` source file.
 The process is similar to adding a new kernel ID and name described above.

-.. note:: Enumeration values and string array entries for Groups must be kept
+.. note:: Enumeration values and string array entries for groups must be kept
           consistent, in the same order and matching one-to-one.

 .. _structure_addkernel_feature-label: